brimdata/zed/zng/docs/spec.md

 Here are some simple examples to get the gist of the ZNG text format.

-Primitive types look like this and do not need typedefs:
+Primitive types look like this:
 ```
 bool
 string
 int64
 ```
-Container types look like this and do need typedefs:
+Container types look like this:
 ```
 #0:array[int64]
 #1:set[bool,string]